Berlusconi to resign after parliamentary setback

 As the spread between Italian and German bonds -- a reflection of the extra risk of holding Italian bonds -- approached 5 percent, Italian employers' association leader Emma Marcegaglia said: "We can't go on like this for long."

-Analysts say current interest rates, if maintained, would cancel out the budget savings planned as part of a painful austerity program.
+Analysts say current interest rates, if maintained, would cancel out the budget savings planned as part of a painful austerity programme.

 Even when Berlusconi goes, there is no guarantee that reforms to cut Italy's debt and boost growth will be quickly implemented and relief on markets may not last long.